Armstrong gun: Return to muzzle-loading guns

 However, the report also acknowledged that while Armstrong guns were more costly, they were undoubtedly safer.
 It was not uncommon for cast-iron muzzle-loaders to burst during firing, but no Armstrong gun had ever done so.
 Moreover, misfires could be safely cleared from the breech in Armstrong designs.
-In contrast, a misfire in a muzzle-loader—such as the RML 17.72 inch gun at the Napier of Magdala Battery in Gibraltar—required extreme measures; in one instance, a gunner had to be lowered head-first down the bore to attach an extractor to the shell.
+In contrast, a misfire in a muzzle-loader—such as the RML 17.72 in gun at the Napier of Magdala Battery in Gibraltar—required extreme measures; in one instance, a gunner had to be lowered head-first down the bore to attach an extractor to the shell.
 Smaller muzzle-loading guns, however, were typically equipped with standard extraction tools.

 Despite a subsequent report that highlighted the advantages of breech-loaders, cost considerations prevailed.
 The Committee ultimately concluded that "the balance of advantages is in favour of muzzle-loading field guns," and in 1865 Britain officially reverted from breech-loading ordnance to muzzle-loading systems.

-Tests conducted in 1859 with the Armstrong 40-pounder, and again in 1869 with the Armstrong rifled 100-pounder, demonstrated that neither gun was capable of penetrating 4 inches of armour, even at ranges as close as 50 yards.
+Tests conducted in 1859 with the Armstrong 40 lb, and again in 1869 with the Armstrong rifled 100 lb, demonstrated that neither gun was capable of penetrating 4 in of armour, even at ranges as close as 50 yd.
 This limitation was significant, as Britain, a dominant maritime power, relied heavily on the ability of its naval ordnance to penetrate the armour of newly developed enemy warships.

-In an effort to address the shortcomings of his original screw breech mechanism, Armstrong developed an alternative horizontal sliding wedge breech system for 40-pounder and 64-pounder guns.
+In an effort to address the shortcomings of his original screw breech mechanism, Armstrong developed an alternative horizontal sliding wedge breech system for 40 lb and 64 lb guns.
 However, by that time, the Government had already committed to reverting to muzzle-loading artillery.

 To enable rifling in muzzle-loaders, Armstrong proposed a new system in 1866 whereby shells were equipped with external studs that engaged with corresponding grooves in the barrel.
 This system was adopted by the Government for the first generation of rifled muzzle-loaders, designated "RML," and incorporated Armstrong’s built-up wrought-iron construction method, which was considered sound and reliable.